w3f/polkadot-wiki/docs/glossary.md

 ## Bonding

 A process by which tokens can be "frozen" in exchange for some other benefit.
-For example, taking is a form of bonding for which you receive rewards in exchange for securing the network.
+For example, staking is a form of bonding for which you receive rewards in exchange for securing the network.
 You can also bond tokens in exchange for a parachain slot.

 ## Bridge